Arelle/ixbrl-viewer/README.md

 ```shell
 PYTHONPATH=/path/to/Arelle:/path/to/ixbrl-viewer ./samples/build-viewer.py --out out-dir --package-dir /my/packages/ ixds-dir
 ```

+## Stub viewer mode

+By default, the link to the JavaScript viewer and the JSON data block are added to the iXBRL report file (or to the first file, in the case of a document set).

+Stub viewer mode is an optional generation mode that creates an an additional, minimal HTML file containing the JSON data block, and the link to the JavaScript viewer.
+This mode has two advantages over the default approach of embedding the JSON data and JavaScript link in the iXBRL report:

+1. Provided that all facts and footnotes in the iXBRL report already have ID attributes, no modification of the iXBRL report is required.
+2. The iXBRL viewer loading mask will be displayed much more quickly.
+This is helpful for very large iXBRL reports which can otherwise result in a long delay before there is any sign of the iXBRL Viewer loading.

+The downside of this mode is that due to browser security restrictions, the viewer cannot be loaded directly from files (using `file:` URLs); they must be served by a web server.

 # Optional Features

 Some features are disabled by default but can be enabled at generation time or with query parameters.

 To enable features: